phobos-storage/lustre-hsm-phobos/README.md

 ## Hints

-The copytool supports hints though the HSM requests (e.g. `lfs hsm_archive --data "hsm_fuid=<myoid>"`).
+The copytool supports hints though the HSM requests (e.g. `lfs hsm_remove --data "hsm_fuid=<myoid>"`).
 The hints are provided through a list of coma separated key value pairs (`k1=v1,k2=v2`).
 The supported hints are: